NCS-75/odoo-installer/README.md

 # odoo-installer

-These modules contain hard datas with hard coded SQL IDs for the following models :
+These modules contain hard data with hard coded SQL IDs for the following models :

 - crm.building
 - crm.heater